 If you are turning 65 and are already receiving Social Security benefits, you should get a Medicare card in the mail about three months before your birthday.
 If you are not receiving Social Security at age 65, you usually need to contact Social Security to sign up for Medicare.
 You can do this starting three months before your birthday month.
 If you do not automatically receive a card, contact your local Social Security office.

-Everyone turning 65 should understand how their employer’s insurance works with Medicare.
+Everyone turning 65 should understand how their employer's insurance works with Medicare.
 People generally start Medicare Part A (hospital coverage) at age 65 since it is premium-free for most people.
+If you have an health savings account, you should stop contributing to it at least six months before your Part A becomes effective.
 However, you may need to decide whether to delay enrollment in Part B (doctor coverage) and Part D (prescription drug coverage).
-The decisions will depend on how your employer’s coverage works with Medicare.
-Is your employer’s medical and prescription drug coverage “creditable,” or as good as Medicare’s?
-Talk to your employer’s benefits administrator and Social Security to avoid problems.
+The decisions will depend on how your employer's coverage works with Medicare.
+Is your employer's medical and prescription drug coverage “creditable," or as good as Medicare's?
+Talk to your employer's benefits administrator and Social Security to avoid problems.

 Unlike Social Security full retirement, which starts at an age determined by your birth date, Medicare starts at 65.
 It has enrollment deadlines and lifetime penalties if you miss them.
-If you’re not in the Social Security system already, individualized information is not going to arrive from Medicare; it’s your responsibility to keep track of your deadlines.
+If you are not already in the Social Security system, individualized information is not going to arrive from Medicare; it's your responsibility to keep track of your deadlines.

-Being on COBRA doesn’t count as actively working.
+Being on COBRA doesn't count as actively working.
 To delay Part B enrollment without penalty, you or a spouse must be actively working and receiving coverage under the group health plan.
-Plus, if you’re already on COBRA and your Medicare starts, turning 65 will change your status.
+Plus, if you are already on COBRA and your Medicare starts, turning 65 will change your status.
 Your COBRA will end.
-You will not qualify to delay your Part B penalty-free.
-You may even have a delay in the start of your Part B and there could be a significant lapse in your coverage.
+You will not qualify to delay your Part B without a penalty.
+You may even have a delay in the start of your Part B, and there could be a significant lapse in your coverage.

 Individual insurance products are not available to you once you are eligible for premium-free Medicare Part A. Whatever health insurance you have before you enter Medicare eligibility (an employer or union plan, veterans, Medicaid, or an individual policy), you need to talk to your plan, benefits administrator, or case manager to find out if your coverage will coordinate with Medicare.